 Clinical observation, often referred to as "job shadowing," is the best way for you to determine whether a PA career is something you wish to pursue.
 Clinical observation and patient care experience (see below) are your most important professional development experiences.
 Health professions programs either strongly recommend or require clinical observation, and these experiences can help build your credibility with program admission committees by showing them that you have thoroughly researched the profession.

 Even programs that do not require these experiences will nonetheless usually expect that you will have had them.

 Extensive clinical experience can greatly strengthen your personal statement, letters of recommendation, and, hopefully, admission interviews.

-Indiana University Physician Assistant Program and shadowing
+Indiana University Physician Assistant program and clinical observation

 What "direct patient care experience" is, and why you need it